aws-samples/amazon-redshift-udfs/README.md

 This script will orchestrate the deployment of the UDF to your AWS environment.
 This includes
 1. Looping through modules in a `requirements.txt` file (if present)
     * For Python UDFs, installs dependencies using the `libraryInstall.sh` script by uploading the packages to the `$S3_LOC` and creating the library in Redshift using the `$REDSHIFT_ROLE`.
-    * For Lambda UDFs, installs dependencies as a Lambda layer which is referenced in the Lambda CloudFormation using the S3Bucket and S3Key parameters (-s and -k, respectively)
+    * For Lambda UDFs, installs dependencies as Lambda layers which are referenced in the Lambda CloudFormation using the S3Bucket and S3Key parameters (-s and -k, respectively).
-      * Lambda Layers will be built with a separate S3 archive for each dependency in the `requirements.txt` file, with version information in the S3 key
-      * We recommend using `==` dependencies to exactly specify the version required for your UDF dependencies
-    * NOTE: `requirements.txt` must end in a trailing newline
 2. If deploying a nodeJS lambda UDF, using `package.json` to run `npm install` packaging the code and uploading the `zip` file to the `$S3_LOC`.
 3. If deploying a Java lambda UDF, using `pom.xml` to run `mvn package` packaging the code and uploading the `jar` to the `$S3_LOC`.
 4. If deploying a lambda UDF, using `lambda.yaml` to run `aws cloudformation deploy` and build the needed resources.